nlara6156/CPE487/README.md

                  nx_state <= ENTER_GAME; -- returns to this state until balls are in play
              END IF;
 ```
+- State 2: ENTER_GAME - ensures balls are put into play.
+- Condition tests if the game is already started (the BTNC button is not being pressed) and puts the balls in play.
+- Sets the next state to state 1 if the balls are in play or returns to state 2 until the balls are in play.
 ```
 WHEN BALL_COLL =>
          -- conditions to test for main ball collision with other balls